SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Streams/ReadMe.md

 ## Overview

-This folder contains all the Stroika Library Foundation::Streams source code..

 A Stream\<ELEMENT_TYPE> is a sequence of data elements made available over time.
 These elements are typically 'Bytes' - or 'Characters' - but can be any copyable type.